nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 * All the fields are case-insensitive

-* You can refer to the examples below for a better understanding
+* You can refer to the example below for a better understanding

 <div markdown="block" class="alert alert-primary">